top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/10_lane_following.md

     duckiebot $ make demo-lane-following

 Wait a while so that everything has been launched.
+Drive around with joystick to check if connection is working.

-Press R1 to start autonomous lane following.
+Step 2: Press X to start anti-instagram.

+Step 3: Start the autonomous lane following by pressing the **R1** button on joystick. to start autonomous.

+Step 4: Enjoy the demo.

 Press L1 to switch to joystick control.
-Press X to start anti-instagram.
-Empirically speaking, no duckiebot will successfully run the demo for its first time.
-Parameter tuning is a must.
-The only two parameters that you can modify is the gain and trim.
-The parameter pair which makes your bot go straight will unlikely work for the lane following due to the current controller design.
-Facts show that a gain ranging from 0.5 to 0.9, as long as paired with a suitable trim, will all work on this demo.
-Start with your parameter pair obtained from wheel calibration.
-Increase gain for higher speed.
-Increase trim to horizontally move the bot to the center of the lane.
-Decrease will do the inverse.

 Step 2: On laptop, make sure ros enviroment has been activated, run command: